casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 For the second iteration, a sixth primer melody was added.
 This was a simple phrase which would be similar to what would be used by the musical instrument player in the improvisation application context.

+Lakh dataset:
+Maestro:

 It was a modal melody, e.g. a melody following a single

+**2.1: Style specific dataset**

+*Training*

+Transfer Learning (Géron, 2017 p.289)

+The style specific data contained a much lower number of than the instances in the Lakh and Maestro training sets combined, 530 as opposed to 179 781 instances.
+The data was selected because it was closer to the instances likely encountered in the application context.

+Overfitting the model on this data as opposed to keeping it balanced between the general and specific datasets was therefore justified. (?)

+A rather Naive approach was used for this second stage training, in which the training  steps was increased by a factor 179 781/530≈ 340 to give equal weight to the context data. (?)

+(Two step training for language models)

 # Conclusion